k-kuroguro/dotdep/README.md

 Dotdep is a library for **dot**files **dep**loying runs on Deno.

+This library relies on OS-specific commands and environment variables, and is designed to work on Linux.

 ## Design

 The core concept of Dotdep is the `Action`.
 A deployment process is defined as an array of `Action` objects: